apache/sedona/docs/setup/install-python.md

 python3 setup.py install
 ```

-### Prepare python-adapter jar
+### Prepare sedona-spark-shaded jar

-Sedona Python needs one additional jar file called `sedona-python-adapter` to work properly.
+Sedona Python needs one additional jar file called `sedona-spark-shaded` to work properly.
 Please make sure you use the correct version for Spark and Scala.
-For Spark 3.0 + Scala 2.12, it is called `sedona-python-adapter-3.0_2.12-{{ sedona.current_version }}.jar`
+For Spark 3.0 + Scala 2.12, it is called `sedona-spark-shaded-3.0_2.12-{{ sedona.current_version }}.jar`

 You can get it using one of the following methods:

-1. Compile from the source within main project directory and copy it (in `python-adapter/target` folder) to SPARK_HOME/jars/ folder ([more details](../compile))
+1. Compile from the source within main project directory and copy it (in `spark-shaded/target` folder) to SPARK_HOME/jars/ folder ([more details](../compile))

 2. Download from [GitHub release](https://github.com/apache/sedona/releases) and copy it to SPARK_HOME/jars/ folder
 3. Call the [Maven Central coordinate](../maven-coordinates) in your python program.
 For example, in PySparkSQL